Thom's Preferred Sony APS-C Lens Set

 Primes

 Sony's primes aren't my go to choices.
-For wide angle I prefer the Sigma 16mm f/1.4 DC DN Contemporary, even though it's a bit of a big lens for the small APS-C bodies.
+For wide angle I prefer the Sigma 16mm f/1.4 DC DN Contemporary, even though it's a bit of a big lens for the small Sony APS-C bodies.
 It gives you a fast 24mm equivalent that outperforms pretty much all the other options I can find and have tried, and it's not particularly expensive.

 bythom sigma 56mm